mdhiggins/sickbeard_mp4_automator/README.md

     - `audio-filter` = Applies FFMPEG audio filter.
 Make sure you specify all parameters as you would using the `-af` option with FFMPEG command line
     - `aac_adtstoasc` = Applies the aac_adtstoasc filter to AAC channels being copied.
 Useful if your source of mkv's uses raw ADTS AAC containers but can cause some playback issues with certain audio encoders
     - `audio-copy-original` = Copies the original audio stream to the destination regardless of codec to preserve it.
 Will not redundantly copy the steam if its already a valid/supported codec
+    - `audio-first-track-of-language` = Adds only the first occurance of a specific language that is included in your audio-lanuage setting.
+Subsequent tracks of the same language will be skipped.
+Useful for eliminating commentary tracks.
     - `subtitle-codec` = set your desired subtitle codec.
 If you're embedding subs, `mov_text` is the only option supported.
 If you're creating external subtitle files, `srt` or `webvtt` are accepted.
     - `subtitle-language` = same as audio-language but for subtitles.
 Set to `nil` to disable copying of subtitles.
     - `subtitle-language-default` = same as audio-language-default but for subtitles